maths/moodle-qtype_stack/doc/en/CAS/Inequalities.md

 # Inequalities #

 Support for inequalities in Maxima (and hence STACK) is currently very poor.
+[This is on our list of possible projects, and help would be welcome]

 The non-strict inequalities \(\geq\) and \(\leq\) are created as infix operators with the respective syntax